This feature allows you to view your educational path, if you enrolled in previous years

 Educational objectives

-b) The monographic course, taught by the principal lecturer, aims to stimulate the ability to apply linguistic knowledge to the analysis of the communicative, sociolinguistic and historical-cultural contexts of Spanish-speaking countries.
-These topics will be introduced through a variety of materials, ora, written and digital documents in the FL to strengthen communication skills and stimulate analytical ones.
+The monographic course, taught by the professor, intends to stimulate the ability to apply linguistic knowledge to the analysis of specific communication contexts and fields, namely the political one.
+These topics will be introduced through a variety of materials and oral and written documents in the FL to strengthen communication skills and stimulate metalinguistic reflection and individual analysis.

 Exchange and active participation will also be favored through moments of confrontation with external guests.